covcom/205CDE/03 Introduction to HTML5/README.md

 [![](.md_images/eow.png)](http://www.evolutionoftheweb.com/)

 HTML5 is the most fundamental language in web programming.
 In this lab, you learn the basics of HTML5.
-In subsequent labs, several new technologies are introduced to facilitate styling and dynamic content, but HTML5 remains the starting point and center point of web programming techniques.
+In subsequent labs, several new technologies will be introduced to facilitate styling and dynamic content, but HTML5 remains the starting and center point of web programming techniques.

 > [A journey of a thousand miles begins with a single step, Lao Tzu](http://www.bbc.co.uk/worldservice/learningenglish/movingwords/shortlist/laotzu.shtml)